 Moreover, if the app is built for both Android and iOS, then the cost will also increase.

-Regardless of all the factors, here is a breakdown of the cost to develop a smart vehicle parking system using IoT:
+Regardless of all the factors, here is a breakdown of the cost of developing a smart vehicle parking system using IoT:

-Since the cost of developers and designers vary based on the country of their residence, on average the smart parking system cost will be between $50,000 to $1,00,000.
+Since the cost of developers and designers varies based on the country of their residence, on average, the smart parking system cost will be between $50,000 to $1,00,000.

-Development of a car parking system using IoT is not a trend but the need of the hour.
+The development of a car parking system using IoT is not a trend but a need of the hour.
 Not many companies or startups have grabbed the opportunity yet, but those who have invested in the plan are experiencing massive benefits.
 Apps like ParkMobile, ParkMe, and ParkNow are just a few examples of successful mobile apps for smart parking.

-If you have any questions related to web or mobile app development, we are all ears.
+We are all ears if you have any web or smart parking app development questions.
 Use the comments sections below.